 What Is Clinical Psychology?

 Clinical psychology deals with diagnosing and providing therapy for various types of mental disorders.
 Continue reading for an overview of this field, including specialty areas of practice, and for information on becoming a clinical psychologist.
-Schools offering Clinical Psychology degrees can also be found in these popular choices.

 Clinical Psychology Overview

 Clinical psychology is a branch of psychology that involves the assessment, diagnosis and treatment of mental disorders.
 Clinical psychology deals with a variety of mental conditions that include depression, manic depression, bipolar disorder and schizophrenia.
 Other, less severe problems, such as marital problems, shyness and fears, are also treated by clinical psychologists.
-As a clinical psychologist, you may work directly with patients, counseling individuals, families or other groups of people.
+As a clinical psychologist, you may work directly with patients, counselling individuals, families or other groups of people.
 Individuals interested in a career in clinical psychology may also work in research, testing various therapies and drugs.

 Important Facts About Psychologists